zumasys/docs/site/jbase/administration/installation-guides/linux/upgrading-to-5.8-linux/README.md

 ## Note on the config folder

->Most of the \$JBCRELEASEDIR/config folder content has now moved to \$JBCGLOBALDIR/config, if your \$JBCGLOBALDIR is now in a different location than your \$JBCRELEASEDIR.
+>If your \$JBCGLOBALDIR is now in a different location than your \$JBCRELEASEDIR, most of the old \$JBCRELEASEDIR/config folder content has been moved to \$JBCGLOBALDIR/config.

 Back to [Linux](./../README.md)